yoyocharlie/nextMotion/README.md

 - Your application should now be running on `http://localhost:3000`.

-> [!IMPORTANT]
+### A note on deployment

-> Since our `/api/email` endpoint requires a server to execute the nodemailer functionality, you'll want to deploy your project through a service that supports serverless functions.
+Since our `/api/email` endpoint requires a server to execute the nodemailer functionality, you'll want to deploy your project through a service that supports serverless functions.
 Personally, I used [Vercel](https://vercel.com/).